yoelbo/AzureMonitor-AlertDashboard/README.md

 ![image](https://user-images.githubusercontent.com/24368496/135749912-504dd3eb-ffa9-4b5f-9e74-2823c368b28f.png)

-Exmpale of query [KQL], it will list the open and closed alerts (change the query to your needs) in the last seven days
+Exmpale of query [KQL], it will list the open and closed alerts (change the query and icons according to your needs) in the last seven days

 AlertsManagementResources
 | where type =~ 'Microsoft.AlertsManagement/alerts'